epfl-lasa/TutorialRSS2018.io/documentation/Overview.md

 </div>

-Note: The texts in the tables are links.
+Note: The texts in the table are links.
 If you want to have more information, please click on them.

 <!--===============================================================================================-->
 <script src="vendor/jquery/jquery-3.2.1.min.js"></script>